 Glycogen Storage Disease

 Signs of this disease are usually shown around 5 months of age.
-These include fever, muscle tremors, weakness.
-In case these symptoms are present, a DNA test at the veterinarian can help to identify the cause.
+These include fever, muscle tremors, and weakness.
+In case these symptoms are present, a DNA test by the veterinarian can help to identify the cause.

 The signs of this specific heart disease can show up at any time between 3 months to 16 years, while it mostly affects male Wegies.
 Symptoms include a loss of appetite, difficulty breathing, collapsing, “snapping” breathing sounds, and exhaustion from any exercise.
 An EKG at the vet can help to identify this disease.
 There are several treatment options to treat this disease.